-This massive series of fortifications on a rocky promontory was built to protect the important port of Santiago de Cuba.
-This intricate complex of forts, magazines, bastions and batteries is the most complete, best-preserved example of Spanish-American military architecture.
+San Pedro de la Roca Castle is a multi-level stone fortress built to protect the vital port of Santiago de Cuba.
+UNESCO cites this intricate complex of forts, magazines, bastions and batteries as the most complete, best-preserved example of Spanish-American military architecture.

-This exceptional fortress and its associated defensive works were constructed in response to the aggressive commercial and political rivalries that menaced the Caribbean during the 17th and 18th centuries; today, they constitute the largest and most comprehensive example of the principles of Renaissance military engineering adapted to the requirements of European colonial powers in the Caribbean.
+Today, this World Heritage site constitutes the largest and most comprehensive example of the principles of Renaissance military engineering adapted to the requirements of European colonial powers in the Caribbean.

-San Pedro de la Roca Castle and its associated batteries of La Estrella, Santa Catalina and Aguadores protect the entrance to the bay and port of San Diego de Cuba, which was of great importance because of its geographical situation, its favorable currents and protected anchorages.
+San Pedro de la Roca Castle and its associated batteries of La Estrella, Santa Catalina and Aguadores protect the entrance to the bay and port of San Diego de Cuba, which was of great importance because of its geographical situation, favorable currents and protected anchorages.

-- Next is the Santísimo Sacramento Platform, which includes gun emplacements, a powder magazine and quarters for its garrison.
+Next is the Santísimo Sacramento Platform, which includes gun emplacements, a powder magazine and quarters for its garrison.

-- The Santísima Trinidad Platform is the highest level of the main castle, and was built in the 1660s.
+The Santísima Trinidad Platform is the highest level of the main castle and was built in the 1660s.